-We have audited the accompanying consolidated financial statements of ACT360 Solutions Ltd. which comprise the consolidated statements of financial position as at September 30, 2013 and 2012, and the consolidated statements of comprehensive income, changes in cash flows and shareholders' equity for the years then ended, and the related notes comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of ACT360 Solutions Ltd. which comprise the consolidated statements of financial position as at September 30, 2014 and 2013 and the consolidated statements of comprehensive income (loss), changes in shareholders' equity and cash flows for the years then ended, and the related notes comprising a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Financial Statements
+Management's Responsibility for the Consolidated Financial Statements